-All five elementary schools in the Asheboro City Schools district are classified as Title I schools.
-Title I is a federally funded program that provides additional resources and funds to high-poverty schools in the U.S. The program has been around in some form since the 1960s but was reauthorized in 2001 under the No Child Left Behind Act.
+All five elementary schools in the Asheboro City Schools district are classified as Title 1 schools.
+Title 1 is a federally funded program that provides additional resources and funds to high-poverty schools across the country.
+The program began in the 1960s and was reauthorized in 2001 under the No Child Left Behind Act.

 School-Parent Compact Form

-Students, parents/guardians and teachers at the district's Title I schools are asked to sign a "Helping Each Child Succeed Teamwork Agreement" form.
+Students, parents/guardians, and teachers at the district's Title I schools are asked to sign a "Helping Each Child Succeed Teamwork Agreement" form.
 This form promotes the policies set forth by the Asheboro City Board of Education and the North Carolina State Board of Education.
-The boards believe that learning can take place best when there is a shared effort, interest and motivation by students, parents and staff.
-Click here to view the School-Parent Compact form in English and Spanish.
+The boards believe that learning can take place best when there is a shared effort, interest, and motivation by students, parents, and staff.